 During a life of travel and later fame, Bob Montana would perennially return to the pretty small town of Meredith on the shores of Lake Winnipesaukee.
 He would settle there permanently and become involved in the life of the community even as Archie continued its long and successful run.
 Montana’s witty observations about the small New Hampshire town helped make Archie one of the most popular comic characters in America.

 Archie would appear in a comic strip carried by 750 newspapers, best-selling comic books, a radio show, an animated television series and a fictional garage band – with a real pop music hit, Sugar, Sugar.
-Sixty-nine years after he drew that first comic book, a single copy would be sold at auction for $167,300, after Archie had become one of America’s most popular comic characters.
+Sixty-nine years after he drew that first comic book, a single copy would be sold at auction for $167,300.

 Haverhill High School and Beyond

 When Bob Montana was 13, his father died.
 His mother remarried to a man who owned a theatrical costume shop in Massachusetts.
 They moved to Haverhill, where Bob attended Haverhill High School from 1936-39.
 At Haverhill High, Montana kept an illustrated diary that became the foundation for Archie and his world.
-He moved to Manchester, N.H., in 1939 and graduated from Manchester High School Central.
+His family then moved to Manchester, N.H., and in 1939 he graduated from Manchester High School Central.

 Upon graduation he moved to New York City and studied at the Art Students League.
 He also got a job working for MLJ Magazines.
 His boss, John Goldwater, was inspired by the successful Andy Hardy movies and asked him to work up a high school comic strip story.
 Thus was born a good-natured small-town high school student, Archie Andrews.